The Playbase is in effect a soundbar that allows you to place your television directly on top of the speaker.

-Sonos Playbase review
+Sonos Playbase Review: Introduction

 The Sonos Playbase isn’t like most AV speakers, though.
 Yes, it’s designed to enhance the audio from your TV, just like any soundbar or soundbase product, but Sonos has also designed the unit to replace your living room Hi-Fi and integrate seamlessly with the rest of its family of multiroom speakers.

 It doesn't come cheap at nearly £700, but sound quality is excellent and you can stream from pretty much any music service using the excellent app.
 If you want to connect to external sources, this may not be the right choice for you.

 The Playbase is designed to sit directly under your television stand and for that reason it’s large, both in its physical size and weight.
 Measuring 720mm across, 380mm deep, 58mm high and weighing 8.6kg, the Playbase is pretty big.

 So, you’ll want to check two things before considering the Sonos for your living room.
 Firstly, it's worth measuring up to ensure it will fit.
 Secondly, to fully enjoy the sound experience it needs to placed externally, not inside a unit.

 Thirdly, you’ll want to check your TV’s stand can fit on or over the Playbase itself, again it's worth measuring up .
 Weight shouldn’t be a problem as Sonos claims it can handle most TV sets.